Changes to Discounts

 After the 12 months, full council tax becomes payable even if the property remains unoccupied and unfurnished.

 Further to this, if the property is still empty after two years – then the property will be subject to a Council Tax premium as shown below.

 Property remains empty for over 2 years

-Once a property has been empty for over 2 years, a ‘long-term empty premium' of 50% is applied; therefore the rate of Council Tax payable is 150%.
+Up until 31st March 2020, once a property has been empty for over 2 years, a ‘long-term empty premium' of 50% is applied; therefore the rate of Council Tax payable is 150%.

 A long term empty premium is charged in line with the Council's policy on long-term empty properties.
 This is to encourage empty properties to be brought back into use.

 From 1st April 2020 and then 1st April 2021, the level of premium will change for long term empty properties.
 The table below shows the level of premium that will be applied and when:

 |1st April 2020 onwards||1st April 2021 onwards|